 In Maine, Monkfish is often described as the poor man’s lobster—if it receives any favorable press at all.
 Historically stigmatized, primarily due to its nasty disposition and freakish appearance, Monkfish was once considered a trash fish in Maine and throughout the eastern seaboard.
-Even today, as its reputation as a choice seafood, is growing, there is still an air of reluctance or hesitancy about ordering up Monkfish.
+Even today, as its reputation as a choice seafood is growing, there is still an air of reluctance or hesitancy about ordering Monkfish.
 It is an elusive first choice often overlooked on menus and fish markets.
 Its primary market has traditionally been Europe and Asia, where it has long been considered a delicacy.

-Word may be spreading and the veil lifting.
-Maine monkfish landings have increased in recent years; as fisheries along the coast diversify, Monkfish is included in their annual catch and available in fish markets.
+The word may be spreading and the veil lifting.
+Maine monkfish landings have increased in recent years; as fisheries along the coast diversify, Monkfish are included in their annual catch and available in fish markets.
 Does that mean the Monkfish is catching on?
 As more people become curious about sampling monkfish, more questions arise.
 They want to know exactly what the damn thing is, how such a grotesquely looking sea monster tastes, and how something that ugly could be a sustainable choice.
 Here then, are a few answers:

-What kind of fish is Monkfish?
+What Kind of Fish is Monkfish?

 Monkfish is very good for you.
-It contains a healthy dose of minerals and B vitamins and a low-fat, low-calorie, low cholesterol source of protein.
+It contains a healthy dose of minerals and B vitamins and a low-fat, low-calorie, low-cholesterol source of protein.
 Its many health benefits include helping maintain a healthy cardiovascular system, good bone health, boosting immunity, strengthening muscles, and improving cognitive functions and gut health.

-Is Monkfish sustainable?
+Is Monkfish Sustainable?

 The answer, in short, is yes.
 Wild-caught Monkfish is considered a smart seafood choice that is sustainably managed and responsibly harvested under U.S. and Canadian regulations.
 Once overfished in the 1980s and 1990s to meet the high demand of the Asian export market, in the early 2000s, Canadian and U.S. regulating agencies stepped in to manage the fishery.
 By 2013 stock assessments, the Monkfish had rebounded and is not overfished.

-Though Monkfish may not be the most beautiful creature in the ocean, when it comes to delicious tasting seafood, one that’s versatile and sustainable, locally sourced and abundant, broiling up a tail and dipping it in butter may just convince your palate, after all these years, that lobster might well be the poor man’s Monkfish.
+Though Monkfish may not be the most beautiful creature in the ocean, when it comes to delicious tasting seafood, one that’s versatile and sustainable, locally sourced and abundant, broiling up a tail and dipping it in butter may convince your palate, after all these years, that lobster might well be the poor man’s Monkfish.

-Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door or feel free to contact us— we would be happy to answer any of your questions.
+Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door or contact us— we would be happy to answer any of your questions.